Bruno De Roeper: World War I service

 De Roeper joined the Royal Naval Air Service on 16 April 1915 as a Temporary Flight Sub-Lieutenant, based at HMS President.
 On 1 July he was granted the Royal Aero Club Aviators Certificate No. 1379 after flying a Grahame-White biplane at the Grahame-White Flying School at Hendon Aerodrome, and was confirmed in his rank on 26 October.

-De Roeper was first assigned to an RNAS Coastal Air Station based at Redcar, Yorkshire flying coastal defence and anti-Zeppelin patrols.
+De Roeper was first assigned to an RNAS Coastal Air Station based at Redcar, Yorkshire, flying coastal defence and anti-Zeppelin patrols.
 He was involved in two separate crashes in 1916, both at Redcar; firstly a forced landing in a Caudron G.3 on 20 February, and then in a B.E.2c just after midnight on 3 May, while returning from a patrol, when he struck a searchlight on landing.

 From there, he was posted to No. 6 Squadron RNAS, where he flew a Nieuport Scout.
 On 3 December 1916 he was appointed Acting Flight Commander.
 On 20 May 1917, he scored his first victory, driving down an Albatros two-seater out of control north-west of Bohain.
 Five days later, on 25 May, he swooped down on a German two-seater, only to be wounded in the jaw by the observer.
 The wound kept de Roeper out of action until July.
 As he recuperated, on 4 April he was promoted Flight Lieutenant and the squadron converted to Sopwith Camels.
 Between 22 July and 20 August 1917, he drove down four more enemy aircraft out of control.
 He was then assigned to instructor duty, which he carried out for the rest of the war.
-In the New Years Honours list he was promoted to Squadron Commander, effective from 1 January 1918.
+In the New Year's Honours list, he was promoted to Squadron Commander, effective from 1 January 1918.
 De Roeper was awarded the Air Force Cross while based in Egypt in May 1919.